So What IS Juneteenth about? “Freedom Day” – The Emancipation from Slavery for African-Americans in Texas.

 What’s Next?

-Now if you absolutely can’t get plugged in this weekend or even if you do, I challenge you to take time to build upon this knowledge- Google, Wikipedia, Streaming or Network Specials.
+Take time to build upon this knowledge- Google, Wikipedia, Streaming or Network Specials.
 Keep it simple, find your “why” to celebrate.
 Take time to share what you learned with someone else, and maybe start with your family and then move into your circle of friends.
 Plan to link up with your tribe next year to embrace this holiday, because as you learned today, it is indeed yours to celebrate!
-Don’t take my word for it though, after 156 years of celebration, 41 years as a national holiday in many states, just this week on June 15th, 2021, the US Senate unanimously passed a bill finally making Juneteenth a federal holiday!
+Don’t take my word for it though, after 156 years of celebration, 44 years as a national holiday in many states the US Senate unanimously passed a bill finally making Juneteenth a federal holiday!

 As true as it is for overripe bananas, that sat waiting to be seen and chosen.